 Making kombucha tea requires five ingredients: water, tea, sugar, starter tea or vinegar, and a kombucha scoby (also known as a starter culture, mother, mushroom, etc.).
 The type of water, tea, and sugar used are important.
 Creating a safe batch of kombucha requires maintaining a proper level of acid from the start until the scoby begins to produce its own acids.
 The acid serves a critical purpose by warding off mold and invading bacteria as well as providing a proper fermentation environment for the scoby.
 Maintaining a proper level of acidity is dependent on the ingredients used and the health of the scoby.
 While a number of water, tea, and sugar options exist, some provide a more healthy environment for the scoby and a consistent pH level and therefore are more likely to yield a consistently safe brew.
 The brew should start with a pH of no more than 4.6, and the finished brew should have a pH level between 2.5 and 4.0 prior to consumption.

 While tap water can be used, we recommend instead using filtered water free of as many contaminants as possible.
 Contaminants such as chlorine, chloramines, and fluoride can be detrimental to a batch of kombucha and the health of the scoby.
-Distilled water and reverse osmosis water can also be used to brew Kombucha.
-Do not use alkaline water (processed through a water ionizer) or structured water to brew Kombucha: it may kill the culture.
+Distilled water and reverse osmosis water can also be used to brew kombucha.
+Do not use alkaline water (processed through a water ionizer) or structured water to brew kombucha: it may damage the culture.

 Oolong Tea.
 For a bit softer taste, try Oolong tea, which consists of partially fermented tea leaves (and can be categorized as both a black and green tea).
 Oolong tea provides an amber-colored kombucha with a somewhat fruity, somewhat grassy taste.
 Oolong tea is a favorite for kombucha brewing here at Cultures for Health.